 One of the top five children's publishers in the UK, Random House Children's Publishers UK publishes titles from bestselling writers such as Jacqueline Wilson, Terry Pratchett, Anne Fine, Philip Pullman, John Boyne, Mark Haddon and Roald Dahl amongst many others.
 Classic names in illustration include Quentin Blake, Helen Cooper, Shirley Hughes, John Burningham and Babette Cole.

-Prior to this Group role, Hannah was part of the Ebury Publishing Executive team with responsibility for UK sales, marketing and publicity.
-During her time at Ebury the business grew substantially through the acquisition of BBC Books and a joint venture with Time Out.
-Hannah contributed to the publishing strategy and launch for authors and brands including Caitlin Moran, Delia Smith, Danny Wallace, Yotam Ottolenghi and The Great British Bake Off, Top Gear and the runaway Christmas bestselling biography of a meerkat...
+Prior to this, Hannah was Director, Digital Marketing and Digital Product Development at The Random House Group leading an award-wining programme of digital publishing and marketing.
+Before moving to a group role, Hannah was part of the Ebury Publishing Executive team with responsibility for UK sales, marketing and publicity.
+Hannah contributed to the publishing strategy and launch for authors and brands including Caitlin Moran, Delia Smith, Yotam Ottolenghi, The Great British Bake Off and Top Gear.

 Head of Operations (UK and Overseas)